ns0631/ahrs/README.rst

 Further Reading
 ***************

-If you'd like to learn more about Zephyr's i2c peripheral, you can check out *[this fantastic tutorial](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-6-serial-com-i2c/).
+If you'd like to learn more about Zephyr's i2c peripheral, you can check out `this fantastic tutorial <https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/lessons/lesson-6-serial-com-i2c/>`.